-“Potatoes have been cultivated for thousands of years, and we thought traditional crops were pretty well understood, but this surprising finding shows that even the most familiar of foods might conceal a hoard of health-promoting chemicals”. says food scientist Dr Fred Mellon.
+“Potatoes have been cultivated for thousands of years, and we thought traditional crops were pretty well understood, but this surprising finding shows that even the most familiar of foods might conceal a hoard of health-promoting chemicals”.
+Food scientist Dr Fred Mellon

 Time to learn about all those potato health benefits from actually helping with weight loss, to lowering blood pressure and much more.